Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: A functional limit theorem for partial maxima

-Letting $\vep\to 0$, we obtain \eqref{e:RV.exp.bn}.
+Letting $\epsilon\to0$, we obtain \eqref{e:RV.exp.bn}.

 Suppose now that $0<\alpha<2$ and $1/2<\beta<1$.
-We continue with proving convergence in the finite dimensional distributions in \eqref{e:weak.conv}.
+We continue with proving convergence in the finite-dimensional distributions in \eqref{e:weak.conv}.
 Since for random elements in $D[0,\infty)$ with nondecreasing sample paths, weak convergence in the $M_1$-topology is implied by the finite-dimensional weak convergence, this will also establish \eqref{e:weak.conv} in the sense of weak convergence in the $M_1$-topology.

-Fix $0 = t_0< t_1 < \dots < t_d$, $d \geq 1$.
-We may and will assume that $t_d \leq 1$.
-We use a series representation of the random vector $(X_1, \dots, X_n)$: with $f_k=f\circ T^k$, $k=1,2,\ldots$,
+Fix $0 = t_0< t_1 < \cdots< t_d$, $d \geq1$.
+We may and will assume that $t_d \leq1$.
+We use a series representation of the random vector $(X_1, \ldots, X_n)$: with $f_k=f\circ T^k$, $k=1,2,\ldots$\,,

 Here $(\epsilon_j)$ are i.i.d.
 Rademacher random variables (symmetric random variables with values $\pm 1$), $(\Gamma_j)$ are the arrival times of a unit rate Poisson process on $(0,\infty)$, and $(U_j^{(n)})$ are i.i.d. $E$-valued random variables with the common law $\eta_n$ defined by